utrechtzouk/utrechtzouk.github.io/about.md

   they have explored a few different dances but eventually fell in love with Brazilian Zouk;
   drawn in by the diversity of musical genres to which Zouk can be danced to as well as its' colorful complexity.
-  They have been assisting the Utrecht Zouk community for the past years and are now very excited to start teaching Beginner Zouk lessons in the fall of 2020.
+  They have been assisting the Utrecht Zouk community for the past years and are now very excited to start teaching Beginner Zouk lessons.
   <!-- <a href='' class='more'>read more</a> -->
   </p>
 </section>